SAP-samples/ui5-typescript-tutorial/exercises/ex4/README.md

 You've now extended the view and added formatters to the controller which are used for formatting the number and defining the icon color.

 ![](images/colored_incidencelist.png)
-> **Remark**: this screenshot is not adapted to current incidences and coloring thresholds.
+> **Remark:** this screenshot is not adapted to current incidences and coloring thresholds.

 Continue to - [Exercise 5 - Create a Second View](../ex5/README.md)